 Keep Your Gutters Clear

 You never know what the Denver, CO, weather has in store for you during wet months.
-Rather than be sorry, get an interior drainage system and a sump pump installed and use it to protect your home from floods.
-The interior drains placed just below your basement floor will collect any leaking water and direct it to the sump pump.
+Rather than be sorry, get a sump pump, as well as an interior drainage system installed and use it to protect your home from floods.
+The interior drain age system placed just below your basement floor will collect any leaking water and direct it to the sump pump.
 The sump pump then ejects the collected water safely out of and away from your home.
 Besides preventing flooding, a sump pump stops water from eroding your foundation.
 Water is discharged at some distance.

 It’s best to seal up the cracks on the foundation or reinforce bowing walls in spring or early winter when the weather is cool.

-If you already own a home but haven’t waterproofed it, do not wait any longer.
+If you already own a home but it hasn’t been waterproofed, it’s important to tackle that sooner rather than later.
 The weather could conspire against you and wreak havoc on your foundation.
 Be sure to contact the experts at Complete Basement Systems for a free basement inspection and waterproofing quote today!